southf09/campgrounds/README.md

 # Welcome to the Campground Review App!

-## This README file tracks the progress made and steps taken in the development of this project.
+## This README file currently tracks the progress made and steps taken in the development of this project.
 Once completed, this information will be moved to a separate text file, and the README will become an in-depth description of the application.

 ## Steps taken so far: